svix/svix-webhooks/README.md

 When verifying the message you should also ensure that the timestamp is recent enough in order to limit the potential of replay attacks as noted in [the symmetric verification docs](https://docs.svix.com/receiving/verifying-payloads/why).

+## Shutting down the server

+To support graceful shutdown on the server, all running tasks are finished before shutting down on a SIGINT/SIGTERM.
+This usually takes less than ten seconds.

 # Differences to the Svix hosted service